 Earnings attributable to its gas business excluding any revenue reductions (O&R Adjusted Earnings) up to an 11 percent annual return on common equity (based upon the actual average common equity ratio, subject to a maximum 50 percent of capitalization) are retained by the company.
 O&R Adjusted Earnings above an 11 percent return are to be used to offset up to one-half of any regulatory asset to be recorded in that year resulting from the cost reconciliations (discussed in the preceding paragraph).
 One-half of any remaining O&R Adjusted Earnings between 11 and 12 percent return are retained by the company, with the balance being deferred for the benefit of customers.
 Thirty-five percent of any remaining O&R Adjusted Earnings between a 12 and 14 percent return are retained by the company, with the balance deferred for the benefit of customers.
+Any remaining O&R Adjusted Earnings above a 14 percent return are to be deferred for the benefit of customers.
 For purposes of these earnings sharing provisions, if in any rate year O&R Adjusted Earnings is less than 11 percent, the shortfall will be deducted from O&R Adjusted Earnings for the other rate years.
 The earnings sharing thresholds will each be reduced by 20 basis points if certain objectives relating to the company's retail choice program are not met.
 In 2007, O&R recorded a \$1.3 million regulatory liability for earnings in excess of the 11 percent target return on equity for the rate year ended October 31, 2007.